Skip to main content

 Onboarding a Validator Node

-When onboarding a new validator node to the network, the node should first be added as a read node to the network.
+When adding a new validator node to the network, the node should first be added as a read node to the network.
 Once the node is part of the network, the node can then request the network to become a validator.

 Existing validators add the joiner node to their whitelist when they approve the validator join request.
 If the request is rejected (expired), the joiner node will be removed from the whitelist of all the validators that previously approved the request.
 Once the validator join request gets approved, the new validator node is automatically added to the whitelist of all the nodes in the network.